cloudnative-pg/cloudnative-pg/docs/src/replication.md

 reasons why some of the largest organizations in the world have chosen it for the management of their data in business continuity contexts.
-Primarily used to achieve high availability, physical replication also allows scale-out of read-only workloads and offloading some work from the primary.
+Primarily used to achieve high availability, physical replication also allows scale-out of read-only workloads and offloading of some work from the primary.

 !!!
 Important
     This section is about replication within the same `Cluster` resource